bookishgirl/ISLE-Documentation/Upgration.md

       - Fedora datastreamStore
       - Fedora objectStore
       - Fedora resourceIndex
+    The next section will explain how to copy these folders over.

 Done!
 Coffee break.

 ## Copying Data to a new location or server